transover/sEMG-MMG_SYNC/README.md

 - **UI Enhancement**: Developed using the `ctypes` library, supporting the `nidaqmx` library (implementing complex, highly object-oriented wrappers around the `NI-DAQmx C API`).

 ### **🐛 Bug Fixes**
+- It perfectly solved the 'stream' buffer overflow error that occurred in the task of nidaqmx, avoiding data loss in long-term tasks (this error was caused by the accumulation of data volume leading to heavy memory burden, resulting in a delay of assignment operation for about 30 minutes, and then callback delay).
 - Fixed thread crash issues caused by `Process finished with exit code -1073741819 (0xC0000005)` access violation errors.
 - Resolved missing driver compatibility issues for `psychopy.parallel._inpout`.
 - Fixed `UnboundLocalError`, `FileNotFoundError`, and crash issues caused by missing temporary compressed packages (embedded resources).